Dicalcium Malate

 Important Drug interactions

-LEVOTHYROXINE / THYROID HORMONE - calcium binds thyroid medication; separate by at least 4 hours.
+Levothyroxine / thyroid hormone - calcium binds thyroid medication; separate by at least 4 hours.

-TETRACYCLINE / QUINOLONE ANTIBIOTICS - calcium chelates these drugs; separate dosing by 2 to 4 hours.
+Tetracycline / quinolone antibiotics - calcium chelates these drugs; separate dosing by 2 to 4 hours.

-IRON SUPPLEMENTS - calcium competes with iron uptake; take at different times.
+Iron supplements - calcium competes with iron uptake; take at different times.

-BISPHOSPHONATES - calcium reduces absorption; separate dosing per the drug's instructions.
+Bisphosphonates - calcium reduces absorption; separate dosing per the drug's instructions.

 Frequently asked questions about Dicalcium Malate

-What is Dicalcium Malate?
+What is dicalcium malate?

 What is the recommended dosage of Dicalcium Malate?

-Whether Dicalcium Malate is safe depends on the dose, your overall health, and any medications you take.
-At studied doses, reported side effects can include: Constipation possible, though usually milder than with calcium carbonate.
-It may also interact with certain medications.
-Dicalcium Malate is not suitable for everyone — consult a healthcare provider before use if you are pregnant or breastfeeding, have a medical condition, or take prescription medications.
+For most healthy adults, Dicalcium Malate is well tolerated at studied doses.
+Reported effects can include: Constipation possible, though usually milder than with calcium carbonate.
+Gas or bloating (uncommon).
+It may also interact with some medications.
+Dicalcium Malate is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

 References(3 citations)